-This super hotel Shinjuku hotel is near Enpuku-Ji Temple and Ayunm Gallery.
-This is one of the best rentals in Shinjuku if you’re going to be in town for a while.
+This super hotel, Shinjuku Hotel, is near Enpuku-Ji Temple and Ayunm Gallery.
+This is one of the best rentals in Shinjuku if you’ll be in town for a while.

 Hotel Chinzanso Tokyo

-One of the best hotels in Shinjuku, the Hotel Chinzanso Tokyo is set among the traditional Japanese design of Chinzanso Gardens.
+One of the best hotels in Shinjuku, the Hotel Chinzanso Tokyo, is set among the traditional Japanese designs of Chinzanso Gardens.
 The hotel has a glass-enclosed indoor swimming pool, fitness center, and several dining options.